Istighfar: Related invocations

 O Allah!
 You are my Lord!
 None has the right to be worshipped but You.
 You created me, and I am Your slave, and I am faithful to my covenant and my promise as much as I can.
 I seek refuge with You from all the evil I have done.
 I acknowledge before You all the blessings You have bestowed upon me, and I confess to You all my sins.
 So I entreat You to forgive my sins, for nobody can forgive sins except You.

 — Narrated by Shaddad bin Aus (R.A.)

+If somebody recites it during the day with firm belief in it, and dies on the same day before the evening, he will be from the people of Paradise; and if somebody recites it at night with firm faith in it, and dies before the morning, he will be from the people of Paradise.